wookdev/munged-org/rofl/joke-emotion.md

 ---

 A man decides to have a party and invites lots of people, telling them to bring their friends.
-On the invitation he puts Theme Party - Come as a Human Emotion.</p>
+On the invitation he puts Theme Party - Come as a Human Emotion.

 On the night of the party, the first guest arrives and he opens the door to see a guy covered in green paint with the letters N and V painted on his chest.

 He says to this guy, "Wow, great outfit, what emotion have you come as?"

-And the guy says, "I'm green with envy."</p>
+And the guy says, "I'm green with envy."

-The host replies, "Brilliant, come on in and have a drink."</p>
+The host replies, "Brilliant, come on in and have a drink."

 A few minutes later the next guest arrives and the host opens the door to see a woman covered in a pink body stocking with a feather boa wrapped around her